 A broad, irregularly rounded canopy with coarse, spreading branches.
 Smooth, grayish bark becomes deeply grooved and darker as it ages.
 Rich green, wide, triangular- shaped leaves turn yellow in fall.
 These do produce cotton.

-A native conifer that can grow up to 8,500 feet on poor, arid, drought soils.
+A native conifer that can grow in elevations up to 8,500 feet on poor, arid, drought soils.
 Slow growing but long lived.
 Can grow up to 15 ft tall.
 Irregular shaped crown. *Informational Video courtesy CSU

 High wildlife value and special value to honey bees, the Northern Catalpa provides large leaf foliage, shade and rapid to moderate growth in moist soils.